FRex/rampin/README.md

 **This program might easily backfire if used too greedily and your OS might start paging to disk!**

-To make it easier to rampin entire dir tree I use this help script named `rampintree`:
+To make it easier to rampin entire dir tree I use this help script named `rampintree`, but mapping and touching many files one after another has been added recently to the `rampin` program itself so just `rampin *` or `rampin` + list of files works too.
 ```
 #!/bin/bash